 See files for Hamsters

 Using a hamster wheel, also know as an exercise wheel, is many a hamster's favorite activity.
 Unless you have a silent hamster wheel, you can hear them rotating with gusto in the early hours of the morning.
 While every hamster is an individual, if your companion doesn't seem to want to use their wheel, it could be the indication of a problem.
 At the same time, while most hamsters will see a wheel as a vital part of their environmental enrichment, this may not be the case for all.

-If you are asking yourself why is my hamster not using their wheel?, you are moreover asking whether they are unwell.
+If you are asking yourself why is my hamster not using their wheel?, you are also asking whether they are unwell.
 At AnimalWised, we look at the reasons your hamster isn't using its wheel to better understand the nature of these active rodents.

 Reasons hamsters don't use their wheel

 As you will see, while it is difficult to determine, there are various reasons why a hamster may not use their wheel.
-Determine the reason why your hamster is not using their wheel may require a trial and error approach.
+Determining the reason why your hamster is not using their wheel may require a trial and error approach.
 Whatever the case, if you manage to enrich their environment and provide greater stimulation, it will go some way to improving their quality of life.
 The main reasons a hamster isn't using their wheel are: